sledorze/HaxeManual/md/manual/dictionary.md

 Unification between two types A and B is a directional process which answers the question if A **can be assigned to** B. It may **mutate** either type if it is or has a [monomorph](types-monomorph.md).

 ##### Void
-Void denote the absence of a type.
+Void denotes the absence of a type.
 It is used to express that something (usually a function) has no value.

 ##### Write Access
 A write access to a field occurs when a [field access expression](expression-field-access.md) is assigned a value in the form of `obj.field = value`.
 It may also occur in combination with [read access](dictionary.md#read-access) for special assignment operators such as `+=` in expressions like `obj.field += value`.